cyberseckenny/MCsniperPY-docs/setup/install.md

 ## MCsniperPY Installation \(Windows\)

 Before you begin, make sure you have Python and Pip installed.
 To check if you have these installed run `py -V` and `py -m pip -V`.
 If you don't have these installed go to the [python website](https://www.python.org/downloads/) and [download](https://www.python.org/downloads/) the latest version of Python.
-After that you can run this command to install MCsniperPY.
+After that you can run this command in cmd to install MCsniperPY.

 ```
 py -m pip install mcsniperpy